 Children’s is a separate legal entity from the treating physician.
 If you receive a bill for professional physician services, please contact the phone number on the bill for assistance.

 Yes.
 Many of our patient families are surprised to learn that their child qualifies for assistance.
-Children’s Medical Center can assist with a financial application and other documents to support financial status.
+Children’s Health can assist with a financial application and other documents to support financial status.
 Families with no insurance coverage are eligible for a 25% discount if paid within 15 days from the date of service.

 We believe that drawing blood from children is a special skill.
 Those who do so in the lab at Children’s are taught to meet the unique needs of pediatric patients.
 Children’s also has a Pain Free initiative aimed to reduce anxiety and fears related to procedural pain.
 Not all insurance companies recognize Children’s as a preferred provider for lab services.
 If this is true of your plan, you might be charged an additional out-of-pocket expense for tests conducted at Children’s.
 Please ask your plan administrator if you have any questions.

-Children’s Medical Center bills to one guarantor.
+Children’s bills to one guarantor.
 The guarantor billed is the guarantor who brought the patient in for services and was approved at that point.
 They are also the one financially responsible for the bill.

-Each physician, or physician group, practicing at Children’s Medical Center is responsible for negotiating contracts with insurance payers.
+Each physician, or physician group, practicing at Children’s is responsible for negotiating contracts with insurance payers.
 Most independent physicians will provide families with the in network adjustment on their bill.
 Please contact that physician billing office for a possible in network adjustment.